NCAA grants waiver for Mississippi State’s Jordan Danberry

 Danberry enrolled at Mississippi State in January 2017 after playing six games for Arkansas as a sophomore.
 She sat out the rest of that season according to NCAA transfer rules before making her Mississippi State debut on Dec.
 10, 2017.

-Because Danberry lost a year of eligibility without redshirting during that 2016-17 season, the NCAA has granted a waiver enabling her to play one more season for Mississippi State in 2019-20.
+Because Danberry lost a year of eligibility without redshirting, the NCAA has granted a waiver enabling her to play one more season for Mississippi State in 2019-20.
 She graduated in December and will be working toward her master’s degree in business administration.

 Danberry started all 36 games for Mississippi State as a senior last season.
 The 5-foot-8 guard averaged 13.1 points, 3.5 assists and 3.4 rebounds.